 Dental lasers are devices that emit narrow, focused beams of light for use in dental surgery.
-Invented in the 90s, dental lasers come in a variety of wavelengths designed for common procedures – most often the removal of gum tissue, cavity treatment or teeth whitening.
-Laser dentistry is sometimes recommended for patients who are anxious about traditional surgery methods.
+Dental lasers come in a variety of wavelengths designed for common procedures – most often the removal of gum tissue, cavity treatment or teeth whitening.
+Laser therapy is sometimes recommended for patients who are anxious about traditional surgery methods.

 When compared to traditional surgery, laser dentistry has a lot of benefits!
-The most important is that it’s less painful!
-With laser therapy, patients may not require anesthesia and are less likely to require sutures (stitches) after surgery – so you’ll recover from your treatment faster.
-And the laser sterilizes the tissue it touches, so infection is less likely than traditional surgery.
+The most important is that it’s less painful.
+With laser therapy, patients may not require anesthesia and are less likely to require sutures (stitches) – so you’ll recover from your treatment faster.
+In addition, the laser sterilizes the tissue it touches, so infection is less likely to occur than with traditional surgery.

-Yes, laser dentistry is safe for children too!
-If your child has braces or is nervous about needles and other dental instruments, laser therapy can be a safe and relaxing alternative.
-But we believe in discussing the best treatment plan for all of our patients, so we’ll want to talk to you and your child to find to ensure laser dentistry is right for them.
+Yes, laser dentistry is safe for children, too!
+If your child has braces or is nervous about needles and other dental instruments, laser therapy may be a safe and relaxing alternative.
+Talk to your dentist and find out if laser dentistry is right for your child.